diegopacheco/tech-resources/doing-better-in-AI-era.md

 AI is being trained and improved all the time, so you must be doing the same.
 You must be improving all the time, you must be learning and applying this learning in your day-by-day work.
 You must be proactive and look for ways to improve your performance, your code, your design, your architecture, your tests, your documentation, and your presentations.

 Why AI is getting better?
 Because is being measured.
+Every single new model, they always disaplay benchmarks they beat up.
+We can learn something from that.
 You must know your numbers, would know your performance by heart, so tell me?:
 * How many PRs you did last month?
 * How many Tests you wrote?
 * How many bugs you fixed?